zentrocdot/Bash/SED_Scripts/README.md

 [!IMPORTANT]
 > Never use a label twice in a sed script.
 That will give funny results.
 And later debugging is considerably more difficult.

+### Web-Links

+<p align="justify">For me, weblinks are references as I also give them in a book, but in abbreviated form.
+Accordingly, I deliberately do not link through clickable links.
+I leave out the corresponding protocol, since the correct protocol is or should be recognised in a correct way on the server side.</p>

 ### References

 [1]  &#8203;edoras.sdsu.edu/doc/sed-oneliners.html